codeworks-secops/gcp-cloud-build/README.md

 * Cloud Run

-Accessing the deployed application
+Access the deployed application
 ===

 * Get the URL from the Cloud Run console

-Clean-up
+Clean-up all resources
 ===

 * Delete the deployed Cloud Run service